Poor childhood nutrition ‘may have created 20cm height gap across nations’

-The global analysis, led by Imperial College London, is based on data from 65 million children, aged between five to 19 years, across 193 countries.
+The global analysis, led by Imperial College London, is based on data from 65 million children, aged between five and 19, across 193 countries.

-The results, published in The Lancet, suggest the 20cm height difference between the tallest and shortest nations represent an eight-year growth gap for girls and a six-year growth gap for boys.
+The results, published in The Lancet, suggest the 20cm height difference between the tallest and shortest nations represents an eight-year growth gap for girls and a six-year growth gap for boys.

 For example, the researchers said, the average height of a 19-year-old girl in Bangladesh and Guatemala – the nations with the world’s shortest girls – is the same as an 11-year-old girl in the Netherlands – the country with the tallest boys and girls.